UBS Asset Management Americas Inc. Sells 1,141 Shares of Sensient Technologies Co. (NYSE:SXT)

-UBS Asset Management Americas Inc. trimmed its holdings in shares of Sensient Technologies Co.
-(NYSE:SXT) by 2.2% during the fourth quarter, according to its most recent 13F filing with the SEC.
+UBS Asset Management Americas Inc. reduced its position in Sensient Technologies Co.
+(NYSE:SXT) by 2.2% during the fourth quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 50,341 shares of the specialty chemicals company’s stock after selling 1,141 shares during the period.
-UBS Asset Management Americas Inc. owned approximately 0.12% of Sensient Technologies worth $3,714,000 as of its most recent filing with the SEC.
+UBS Asset Management Americas Inc. owned approximately 0.12% of Sensient Technologies worth $3,714,000 at the end of the most recent quarter.

 NYSE SXT opened at $80.05 on Wednesday.
 The firm has a market capitalization of $3.39 billion, a P/E ratio of 50.35 and a beta of 0.96.
 The business has a fifty day simple moving average of $78.71 and a 200 day simple moving average of $74.04.
 Sensient Technologies Co. has a 12 month low of $40.08 and a 12 month high of $82.00.
 The company has a current ratio of 3.55, a quick ratio of 1.66 and a debt-to-equity ratio of 0.60.

-Sensient Technologies (NYSE:SXT) last released its quarterly earnings results on Thursday, February 11th.
-The specialty chemicals company reported $0.61 EPS for the quarter, missing analysts’ consensus estimates of $0.62 by ($0.01).
-The company had revenue of $33.47 million during the quarter, compared to analysts’ expectations of $310.74 million.
+Sensient Technologies (NYSE:SXT) last announced its earnings results on Thursday, February 11th.
+The specialty chemicals company reported $0.61 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.62 by ($0.01).
 Sensient Technologies had a net margin of 5.12% and a return on equity of 13.65%.
-The company’s quarterly revenue was down 89.5% compared to the same quarter last year.
-During the same period in the previous year, the company posted $0.62 earnings per share.
+The business had revenue of $33.47 million for the quarter, compared to analysts’ expectations of $310.74 million.
+During the same period in the prior year, the business earned $0.62 earnings per share.
+The company’s revenue for the quarter was down 89.5% compared to the same quarter last year.
 As a group, sell-side analysts predict that Sensient Technologies Co. will post 2.75 EPS for the current fiscal year.

-The business also recently declared a quarterly dividend, which was paid on Monday, March 1st.
-Investors of record on Tuesday, February 2nd were given a $0.39 dividend.
-This represents a $1.56 dividend on an annualized basis and a yield of 1.95%.
+The company also recently disclosed a quarterly dividend, which was paid on Monday, March 1st.
+Investors of record on Tuesday, February 2nd were issued a dividend of $0.39 per share.
 The ex-dividend date of this dividend was Monday, February 1st.
-Sensient Technologies’s payout ratio is currently 52.70%.
+This represents a $1.56 dividend on an annualized basis and a dividend yield of 1.95%.
+Sensient Technologies’s dividend payout ratio is 52.70%.

+Separately, Zacks Investment Research lowered Sensient Technologies from a “hold” rating to a “sell” rating in a research report on Friday, March 5th.

+In related news, Director Elaine R. Wedral sold 3,000 shares of the firm’s stock in a transaction dated Thursday, March 4th.
+The stock was sold at an average price of $75.31, for a total transaction of $225,930.00.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.
+Company insiders own 0.79% of the company’s stock.

 Sensient Technologies Corporation, together with its subsidiaries, develops, manufactures, and markets colors, flavors, and other specialty ingredients in North America, Europe, the Asia Pacific, and internationally.
 It operates through three segments: Flavors & Extracts Group, Color Group, and Asia Pacific Group.